margaretmf/margaretmf.github.io/poetry.md

 Little children play with dinosaurs, dress-up clothes, and wish lists to Santa Clause.
 Once in my twenties, people felt like I was tripping.
 Actually, I was tripping.
 I had been so depressed and stressed and felt so overweight that I starved myself for a whole semester.
 I was imagining things like a little kid does.
 None of it was real; it was twisted - the images and sounds were distorted, and they were not the full, big picture that God has.

 I had so much work, and it all felt so overwhelming.
 I worked all night in the politics building with so many papers to write and exams to take.
-It was late at night, and early in the morning in the political science building; and I was listening to English and Scottish Christmas music.
+It was late at night and early in the morning in the political science building, and I was listening to English and Scottish Christmas music.
 It felt like a childhood game was going on around me while checking Facebook and other computer programs; my imagination went wild while writing poetry on envy, money, family, farms, and UVA, and I felt like I was entering a game on the computer.
 I wrote some weird lines of poetry, and it is embarassing and awkward to look back on.

-After having slept so little, done so much work, and eaten so little, everything felt so heavy while walking back to my dorm room; but I could still feel God.
+After having slept so little, done so much work, and eaten so little, everything felt so heavy while walking back to my dorm room; even I felt like I saw a high school teacher riding his bike outside.
+Even thought everything felt "stranger than fiction", as they say, I could still feel God.
 My roommate was there; she was beautiful, strong, smart, and interesting and she was from Hong Kong.
 But I was not fully sound mentally.
 It felt like the dinosaurs were roaring, and I had traveled back in time into the age of the dinosaurs.
 It felt like a terrorist attack.
 I could not move.
 I felt stuck, frozen, and after starving myself for so long, I rushed to go eat, where I felt the love of the people in the dining hall.